NCBI-Hackathons/Viral-VDAP/README.md

 - Quality filtering, trimming, and minimum length filtering (Trimmomatic)
 - De novo sequence assembly (SPAdes) -> Align scaffolds to reference and condense aligned scaffolds into a consensus/draft genome (Medusa)
 - (Alternative to de novo assembly: Alignment to reference sequence (Bowtie2)-> Sequence deduplication (Samtools) -> calling variants and making consensus sequence (Samtools))
+**Note:** On test data, de novo assembly produced a more complete assembly that better reproduced the corresponding published genome sequence than reference-based alignment.
+Steps for reference-based alignment are provided for the curious.

 - Variant calling: